I tried delivering a static site using AWS S3

 What did you think?

-It's so convenient to be able to distribute your website with just this without having to build a server!
+It's so convenient that you can deliver a website with just this much effort, without even building a server!

-Next, I'd like to write about how to distribute your website in conjunction with Cloudfront.
+Next time, I'd like to write about how to deliver content by integrating with CloudFront.

 2